momo3404/momo3404/README.md

 Software Developer
 ------------------

-I'm a third-year Computer Science student at the University of Alberta with a focus on backend software development.
+I'm a fourth-year Computer Science student at the University of Alberta with a focus on backend software development.
 I've been coding for 4 years, and am currently looking for entry level internships in the software industry.

 * 🌍  I'm based in Edmonton, Alberta
 * ✉️  You can contact me at [albachac@ualberta.ca](mailto:albachac@ualberta.ca)